-KPMG raised industry eyebrows – and its employees’ tempers – last month, when it announced plans to start fining workers who submit late paperwork.
-This means that any KPMG employee who misses the deadline for sending their timesheet over could be liable to pay £100.
+International auditing corporation, KPMG raised industry eyebrows – when it announced plans to start fining workers in the UK who submit late paperwork.
+This means that any KPMG employee who misses the deadline for sending their timesheet over could be liable to pay $180.

 When KPMG announced its crackdown on admin deadlines, a spokesperson confirmed that the company is “aiming for a 100% on-time completion rate and has informed all colleagues why timesheets are important.”
 The organisation is not alone in prioritising timesheets, either; although fellow consultancy Ernst & Young does not fine its team for missed deadlines, a representative commented that “EY has a culture where people understand the importance of submitting timesheets.”